ediamin/css-class-manager/README.md

 1. Activate the plugin within your WordPress setup.
 2. The advanced control will replace the default "Additional CSS Class(es)" and can be found in the "Advance" block settings section.
 3. Adding and selecting classes in the autocomplete field is similar to the tags and categories fields.
+4. To add body or post classes, look for the "Body Classes" and "Post Classes" controls in the Post tab of the post editor (requires custom-fields support).
+[See the limitations](https://github.com/ediamin/css-class-manager/wiki/Known-Issues#body-classes-preview-in-block-editor)
-4. To edit and manage class names, click the "Open Class Manager" link or select "CSS Class Manager" from the More Menu.
+5. To edit and manage class names, click the "Open Class Manager" link or select "CSS Class Manager" from the More Menu.
-5. Import/Export can be done from the manager modal.
+6. Import/Export can be done from the manager modal.
+7. Theme.json generated classes are automatically included and can be disabled from the Preferences in the manager modal.
-6. Use `css_class_manager_filtered_class_names` filter to add class names with PHP files.
+8. Use `css_class_manager_filtered_class_names` filter to add class names with PHP files.

 ## Screenshots